pauldijou/heapster/README.md

 ### root([element: Any]): Any

-If not argument, return the root of the heap as a normal getter.
-If one argument, it will try to set the root of the heap with the argument and return the deleted heap.
+**O(1) or O(log(n))** If no argument, return the root of the heap as a normal getter.
+If one argument, it will try to set the root of the heap with the argument and return the deleted root.
 It's like doing a push() and a pop() at the same time with some optimizations.
 If the argument is greater than the current root (according to the heap comparator), it will return the argument and do nothing.

 ```javascript
 // Getter